aeNorun/project-shittim/README.md

 #### Notes:
 There is 2 types of this mini pc, there is a 65W one and 35W one (What I have is the 35W version)

-The issue with the 35W one is it doesn't come with a hhdfan
+The issue with the 35W one is it doesn't come with a hhdfan.
+Weirdlyttge bios still require the fan to be connected to run a clean boot.
+The solution

 ### 2. Networking
-For the cabling and networking I use **cat5e cable** and **Tapo TP-Link LS1008** for the switch.
+For the cabling and networking I use **cat5e cable**  which give me 1gbps speed connection and **Tapo TP-Link LS1008** for the switch.